 In this case, the manufacturer can use an app on the platform called the asset management system.
 The application oversees all of their customer’s vehicles on the road as well as all the parts in their warehouses.
 It makes use of the data from Rebecca’s car to give her a potential appointment time to service her car, directions to the nearest certified dealer, and a coupon for the service.

 The app will also ensure Rebecca’s brakes are covered under her warranty that the accurate replacement part is required and then sent to the dealership.
 So, it is ready when she arrives, but the manufacturer’s analysis does not stop.
 They have also deployed a continuous engineering application to keep track of not only Rebecca’s car but hundreds of thousands of others looking for ways to improve the design and manufacturing process of the car itself.

 If the same problem in her brake line crops up in a critical number of other cars, the manufacturer uses custom-built applications for the automobile industry to pinpoint the exact problem.
 They can see if these cars used the same parts, components were made at the same factory, or came off the assembly line on the same day.
 With the help of IoT, she can be back on the road faster and get to where she’s going safely.

 There can be a lot of examples that show the Internet of Things in action.
-To get a better understanding about Internet of Things, reach out to our team of experts.
+To get a better understanding of the Internet of Things, reach out to our team of experts.

-Talk to us to discuss the Blockchain Travel Project
+Talk to us to discuss your project requirement